 In 2011 the club made another bold move by reshuffling the P1 and P2 squads into two brand-new, equalized 1st-Division teams called the Rascals and the Outcasts.
 The teams split the titles that year as the Outcasts won the NBL title while the Rascals brought home the Championship.
 In 2012 the Rascals came out on top in the NBL race while the club reshuffled again for the NM and entered one power team - P1 - to win the NM.

 As the competition has been much higher in the past seasons, the Pretenders went back to their P1 and P2 teams before the 2014 season.
 They won the NM for the 19th time in 2014, but came up just short in the NBL finals and lost 1-2 in the best of 3 Finals to Alna BK.

-After a couple of struggling seasons the Pretenders are back on top in Norway and has won the double two years on a row (2017-2018) and the NM finals of 2018 was aired live on NRK.
-With 39 titles all together, the Oslo Pretenders Baseball Club is the 5th most successful ball club (of any sport) in Norway ever!
+After a couple of struggling seasons the Pretenders are back on top in Norway and have won the double two years on a row (2017-2018) and the NM finals of 2018 was aired live on NRK.
+With 40+ titles all together, the Oslo Pretenders Sports Club is the 2nd most successful ball club (of any ball-sport) in Norway ever!